 COVID has forced us to retreat and that is harmful to what creates the energy we all absorb into our lives.

-Of course there are many that go out to stores, teach or work over the Internet or meet with friends.
+Of course there are many that still venture out to stores, teach, work over the Internet or meet with friends.

 Strangely enough the result is the same for both.

 My friends that go out feel equally as stifled and imprisoned as those who hide away.